 Here is an example of a bad cold email:

+Dear Chris, I came across your profile as I was researching investors online and I understand you invest in technology companies.
 I’d love to talk to you about my company which is going to revolutionize the agriculture industry.
 Please let me know if you are open for lunch or coffee.
+Thank you,

-Research investors before you reach out to them.
 Figure out how to make your email personable and genuine.
 You can learn a lot about an investor through their website, Linkedin profile, blogs or by the way they interact on social media.
 Talk to other entrepreneurs that may know the investor so you know what motivates them.
 And when you actually reach out, make sure you say exactly what it is that you do and never ask for more than 15 minutes of an investors time for an intro meeting.

 Here is a better way to approach investors.

+Hey Erika, I’m building a startup that connects individuals with health and wellness providers within a 10 mile radius.
+We’ve launched two months ago and have achieved recurring revenue, all while bootstrapping.
 Given yours and Chris’ experience with Koko FitClub and your personal interest in investing in women entrepreneurs, I’d love to have 15 minutes of your time.
 Happy to email you my deck if that is better for you.
+Thank you!